scaljeri/di-xxl/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/scaljeri/javascript-dependency-injection?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-## Javascript Dependency Injection library written in ES2015
+## Javascript Dependency Injection library

 You can find a demo, documentation and code coverage [here](http://scaljeri.github.io/javascript-dependency-injection/)

-**DI-XXL** is a dependency injection library facilitating lazy initialization and loose coupling --> maintainable code!

-In order to keep constructor functions as small as possible (Best practice!!) it is not possible to inject something into a constructor.

-To add, for example, a class to **DI-XXL** you have to define a so called descriptor object
+**DI-XXL** is a dependency injection library facilitating lazy initialization and loose coupling.
+To take all this one step further, it will not be possible to inject dependencies into the constructor; keep your constructors empty or as small as possible.
+Although this may sound like a restriction, it will help you to write code which is better to unit tests.

+**DI-XXL** is an extremely versatile library; it provides many ways to implement dependency injection.
+Choose whatever fits your needs best.

+In its most basic form, for example a class, can be registered as

     import {DI} from 'di-xxl';

     class Foo {}

-    DI.register('foo',
+    DI.register('foo', Foo);
-        { // Descriptor object
-            ref: Foo
-        }
-    );

-The descriptor object is stored by a name, in this case `foo`.
-Now, to retrieve an instance of the class `Foo` simply do
+Class `Foo` is now registered and accessible by the name `foo`.
+An instance of `Foo` can now be retrieved as follows

-    const foo = DI.getInstance('foo');
+    const foo = DI.get('foo');

 ### Injection
 In theory you can inject anything into almost anything :)  Circular dependencies do not exist, because it is not possible to inject into a constructor function.
+To setup

 For example, to inject an instance of `Foo` into an object you describe this into the descriptor